aic-collections/contentshim/README.md

 ~~~bash
 cp config/local.yaml.default config/local.yaml
 ~~~
 Open the file for editing and make changes as needed.
+Minimally, the `app_base_path` base value will have to be changed.
+Check the fedora HTTP path.
+The remaining should be OK to get going.

 You can now start the Content Shim: